mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [The Kryptos Key Is Going Up for Sale](https://www.wired.com/story/jim-sanborn-auctions-kryptos-key/) - Jim Sanborn is auctioning off the elusive solution to K4, the outdoor sculpture that sits at CIA headquarters.

+- [Leak Reveals the Workaday Lives of North Korean IT Scammers](https://www.wired.com/story/leaked-data-reveals-the-workaday-lives-of-north-korean-it-scammers/) - Spreadsheets, Slack messages, and files linked to an alleged group of North Korean IT workers expose their meticulous job-planning and targeting—and the constant surveillance they're under.

 - [Inside Snapchat's Teen Opioid Crisis](https://www.rollingstone.com/culture/culture-features/inside-snapchat-teenage-opioid-crisis-1235036691/) - Drug dealers have used Snapchat to sell fake pills to teens, but these opioids are often laced with fentanyl, helping to fuel an overdose epidemic

 - [The viral AI avatar app Lensa undressed me—without my consent](https://www.technologyreview.com/2022/12/12/1064751/the-viral-ai-avatar-app-lensa-undressed-me-without-my-consent/) - My avatars were cartoonishly pornified, while my male colleagues got to be astronauts, explorers, and inventors.